MoePien/RelaxedEmbeddedWasserstein/README.md

   - 'n' (grid resolution): Grid size is $n^2$.
 Heavily impacts the runtime
   - 'max_len' (maximum distance of $d_Z$): If input distances are normalized, this value should be between 1 and 1.5.

 As is common with Gromov-Wasserstein, our method can sometimes get stuck in local minima.
 To avoid this, it is recommended to vary these parameters.
 Inputs should be provided using the 'GM' class, see example notebooks.
+The GM class defines a metric (or gauge) measure space and supports
+Euclidean data (mode="Euclidean"), graph data (mode="graph"), 3d meshes (mode="surface"), and direct input of the input distance matrix "g" (mode="gauge_only").
-Additional details can be found in our paper.
+Data point weights are defined via "xi" and distance matrices are normalized via "normalize_gauge" (Boolean).
+Background information can be found in our paper.

 ## Requirements
 The simulations have been performed with Python 3.12.2.
 Please take a look at the requirements.txt for our libraries.
 For the experiments in our paper, we additionally used these well-kept repositories: